Edgar-Saavedra/practical-deep-learning/ch4/README.md

   - inpputs for our model.
 Usually numbers.
 Numbers we want to use as input.
 The trainig of model trys to learn relationship between the input features and the outbut label.
   - The input to our model are features and the output is a label
     - Model trys to take feature **vector** with unknown labels and it trys to predict label
-    - If model makes repeated predictions, a posibility is the selected features are not sufficiently capturing the relationship.
+    - If the model makes repeated incorrect predictions, a posibility is the selected features are not sufficiently capturing the relationship.
     - Can be floating or interval numbers
-    - often need to be manipulated before they can go into model *
+    - often need to be manipulated before they can go into model*
 - **numbers**
-  - Floating point : continuous infinite, between and intger and next (2.33)
+  - Floating point : continuous infinite, between and intger and next (ex: 2.33)
   - interval value: dsicrete, leave gaps in between.
-Linear.
-(9, 10, 11)
+Linear. (ex: 9, 10, 11)
   - ordinal: express an ordering
   - categorical: numbers as codes. **note** machine learning expect at least ordinal.
 We can make categorical at leas ordinal.
 We pay a price using categorical, they must be mutually exclusive only 1 in each row.

 ## Feature selection